Bernardo O'Higgins: Role in Chilean independence movement

-Like Carrera and other nationalists, O'Higgins retreated to Argentina with the survivors, and remained there for three years while the royalists were in control.
+Like Carrera and other nationalists, O'Higgins retreated to Argentina with the survivors and remained there for three years while the royalists were in control.
 Mackenna, still a key supporter, was killed by Luis Carrera in a duel in 1814, deepening the feud.

 O'Higgins as Supreme Director

 While in exile, O'Higgins met the Argentine General José de San Martín, a fellow member of the Lautaro Lodge, and together the men returned to Chile in 1817 to defeat the royalists.
-Initially the campaign went well, with the two commanders achieving a victory at the battle of Chacabuco.
-San Martín sent his troops down the mountain starting at midnight of 11 February to prepare for an attack at dawn.
+Initially, the campaign went well, with the two commanders achieving a victory at the battle of Chacabuco.
+San Martín sent his troops down the mountain starting at midnight on 11 February to prepare for an attack at dawn.
 As the attack commenced, his troops were much closer to the Spanish than anticipated, and they fought hard and heroically.
-Argentine General Miguel Estanislao Soler's troops had to go down a tiny path that proved long and arduous, and took longer than expected.
+Argentine General Miguel Estanislao Soler's troops had to go down a tiny path that proved long and arduous and took longer than expected.
 General O'Higgins—supposedly seeing his homeland and overcome with passion—defied the plan of attack and charged along with his 1,500 troops.
-What happened during this theater of the battle is fiercely debated.
+What happened during this theatre of the battle is fiercely debated.
 O'Higgins claimed that the Spanish stopped their retreat and started advancing towards his troops.
 He said that, if he were to lead his men back up the narrow path and retreat, they would have been massacred one by one.
-San Martín saw O'Higgins' early advancement, and ordered Soler to charge the Spanish flank, which took the pressure off O'Higgins and allowed his troops to stand their ground.
+San Martín saw O'Higgins' early advancement and ordered Soler to charge the Spanish flank, which took the pressure off O'Higgins and allowed his troops to stand their ground.

 The ensuing firefight continued into the afternoon, and the tides turned for the Patriots as Soler captured a key Spanish artillery point.
 At this point, the Spanish set up a defensive square around the Chacabuco Ranch.
-O'Higgins charged the center of the Spanish position, and Soler got into place behind the Spanish forces, effectively cutting off any chance of retreat.
+O'Higgins charged the centre of the Spanish position, and Soler got into place behind the Spanish forces, effectively cutting off any chance of retreat.
 O'Higgins and his men overwhelmed the Spanish troops, who attempted to retreat, but Soler's men cut off their retreat and pushed towards the ranch.
 Hand-to-hand combat ensued in and around the ranch, until every Spanish soldier was dead or taken captive.
 Five hundred Spanish soldiers were killed, and 600 were taken captive.
 The Patriot forces lost 12 men in the battle, but an additional 120 died of their wounds.

 The Second Battle of Cancha Rayada in 1818, however, was a victory for the Royalists, and it was not until the Battle of Maipú that ultimate victory was assured.
-San Martín was initially offered the position of power in the newly-free Chile, but he declined, in order to continue the fight for independence in the rest of South America.
-O'Higgins accepted the position instead, and became the leader of an independent Chile.
+San Martín was initially offered the position of power in the newly free Chile, but he declined, in order to continue the fight for independence in the rest of South America.
+O'Higgins accepted the position instead and became the leader of an independent Chile.
 He was granted dictatorial powers as Supreme Director on 16 February 1817.
 On 12 February 1818, Chile proclaimed itself an independent republic.